helium/HIP/0139-phase-out-cbrs.md

 ## Detailed Explanation

-All CBRS radios that received rewards between September 1, 2024, and December 1, 2024, are eligible to receive free Wi-Fi gear as follows:
+All CBRS radios that received rewards between August 1, 2024, and November 1, 2024, are eligible to receive free Wi-Fi gear as follows:

 - **CBRS Indoor** - 1 Wi-Fi indoor Hotspot.
 - **Nova 430 or Moso Outdoor** - 1 outdoor Wi-Fi Hotspot or 1 indoor Wi-Fi hotspot (CBRS owner can choose)